The Dead Component Pattern

 The Rule

 Silence is not health.
 Every scoring component emits fire rate.
 Every fire rate has alert thresholds.
-The dead component pattern has been observed in Hermes, in Foresight's news feed, and in Shiva's market-weather signal — it is not a rare edge case.
+The dead component pattern has been observed in Agent Framework, in Foresight's news feed, and in Sports Prediction Agent's market-weather signal — it is not a rare edge case.
 It is a default failure mode that appears wherever scoring systems depend on external data sources.
 Monitor for it, or keep finding it in post-mortems.